mhewedy/spwrap/README.md

 			return holder;
 		}, SPInfo::new);

+System.out.println(result.object()); // print the object that wraps output parameters System.out.println(result.list());   // print the list of objects that wrap the result set

+```

 See test cases for more usage scenarios.

-```